mbrown1103-ME/vscode_intro/README.md

 - **Keybindings**: Customize keybindings by opening `File > Preferences > Keyboard Shortcuts`.
 You can modify existing shortcuts and add new ones to fit your workflow.

-#### Extensions for Enhanced Functionality
+### Recommended Extensions

-Enhance your development environment with extensions.
 Here are some recommended and essential extensions for various development needs:

 - **${chosenProgrammingLanguage}**: Provides rich support for the given language, including features like IntelliSense, linting, debugging, and more.
 - **Live Share**: Enables real-time collaborative editing and debugging with teammates.